X-Men: Next Dimension: Gameplay

-Many of the attacks and motions in the game are influenced by those available to the player in the Marvel vs. Capcom series.
-Three of Wolverine's attacks (his level 3 super, his Adamantium attack, and its super) are examples of this.

 The GameCube version includes exclusive modes: Team and Practice.
 The Xbox version features an extra stage and the ability to play as Pyro.

 Plot

-Narrated by Patrick Stewart (reprising his role as Professor Charles Xavier from the X-Men movies), the game's plot is built around the Prime Sentinels retrieving the head of Bastion, and Bastion's subsequent attempt to wipe out mutant-kind.
-The game opens with the Prime Sentinels freeing Bastion from S.H.I.E.L.D. imprisonment, then disguising themselves and selling the defense plans of Professor Xavier's School for Gifted Youngsters -the X-Men's home and training grounds- to the Brotherhood of Mutants.
-The game then moves forward to Forge fighting off Mystique and Nightcrawler in a city ravaged by a Prime Sentinel invasion.
-The graves of Anthony Stark, Warren Worthington III, Peter Parker, and Benjamin Grimm can be seen in the background.
-This is revealed to be a Danger Room simulation, and the X-Men begin training their adaptivity by fighting opponents who have a tactical advantage.
+Narrated by Patrick Stewart (reprising his role as Professor Charles Xavier from the X-Men films), the game's plot is built around the Prime Sentinels retrieving the head of Bastion, and Bastion's subsequent attempt to wipe out mutants.
+The Prime Sentinels free Bastion from S.H.I.E.L.D. imprisonment, then disguise themselves and sell the defense plans of the X-Mansion to the Brotherhood of Mutants.

-During this training session, Juggernaut and the Brotherhood (consisting of Mystique, Toad, and Sabretooth) make their assault on the mansion.
+Juggernaut and the Brotherhood (consisting of Mystique, Toad, and Sabretooth) make their assault on the mansion.
 Xavier is curious as to the nature of their attack, worrying that it seems "too focused, almost like a distraction" and sends Forge to investigate the grounds.
 He discovers that the attack was a distraction, and that the grounds are now being patrolled by Prime Sentinels.